-In the event of exceptional market or economic conditions, the funds may, as a temporary defensive measure, invest all or a substantial portion of their assets in cash or high-quality, short-term debt securities.
-To the extent a fund assumes a defensive position, it will not be pursuing its objective.
-All funds, except as described below, generally will limit their purchases of debt securities to investment-grade obligations.
-For long-term debt obligations, this includes securities that are rated Baa or better by Moody's Investors Service, Inc. or BBB or better by Standard & Poor's Corporation (S&P), or that are not rated but are considered by the managers to be of equivalent quality.
+Moody's Investors Service, Inc. or BBB by Standard & Poor's Corporation), or, if not rated, are of equivalent investment quality as determined by the fund's advisor.
 According to Moody's, bonds rated Baa are medium-grade and possess some speculative characteristics.
-A BBB rating by S&P indicates S&P's belief that a security exhibits an adequate capacity for repayment, but is more vulnerable to adverse economic conditions or changing circumstances than is the case with higher-quality debt securities.
+A BBB rating by S&P indicates S&P's belief that a security exhibits a satisfactory degree of safety and capacity for repayment, but is more vulnerable to adverse economic conditions and changing circumstances.
 See Explanation of Fixed-Income Securities Ratings, Appendix B.